 care-you-can-trust

-5 Indoor Exercises for Seniors During Coronavirus
+5 Indoor Exercises for Seniors to Stay Active

 With Coronavirus sweeping the country and leaving New York in a shelter in place scenario, there are still certain things you can do within the home, or if you have open space around your home, in order to best maintain your health while preventing the spread and contraction of coronavirus.